AzizSoftware/Aziz/README.md

 - ♟️ Founded and lead the **ENIT GAMBIT Chess Club** - combining strategy with technology!
 - 🌍 Active member of **ENACTUS Tunisia** - driving social entrepreneurship
-- 📚 Passionate about continuous learning and exploring cutting-edge technologies
-- 🎯 Believe in building solutions that make a real-world impact

 ---